larsville/git-primer/README.md

 __Mental floss__: "origin" means the repo that a clone was cloned from, but "original" often refers to the most upstream repo; i.e. the one that is original to the project.

-To make a change, a team member edits the files on his local clone repository, and/or creates new files.
+To make a change, a team member edits the files (and/or creates new files) on his local clone repository.
 The team member then records the changes & new files in a list in the local clone repository.
 This list is called the _staging area_ or _index_.
 Changes are recorded in the staging area using the `git add` command, which automatically figures out which files are changed & new.
-Once all desired changes are made, the team member documents the changes in the local clone repository using the `git commit` command.
+Once all desired changes are made, the team member documents the set of changes in the local clone repository using the `git commit` command.
 Committing changes in the staging area is one of the most frequent Git operations.

 __Mental floss__: Adding a file does _not_ mean adding it to the set of files managed by Git.
 It means adding changes made to that file to the staging area for the next commit operation.
 You might "add" the same file many times before "committing" the accumulated changes.

 __Mental floss__: Committing does _not_ mean merging changes into a "master" repository somewhere.
 It means recording them (usually with comments) in your local repository from the staging area, and then emptying the staging area.
-Merging changes committed in one repository to another repository is done via a pull or push, which might encompass many commits.
-Note that commit can be a verb (the act of committing), or a noun (the resulting record of changes).
+Merging changes committed in one repository to another repository is done via a _pull_ or _push_, which might encompass many commits.
+Note that _commit_ can be a verb (the act of committing, e.g. "I just committed my changes"), or a noun (the resulting record of changes, e.g "What's in that commit?").

 After the commit, the local clone repository has recorded all the changes, and the user can continue to do more work without affecting that commit.
 But that doesn't do the team any good until the changes are submitted back to the original repository.
 To do this, the team member who made the changes can issue a _pull request_.
 This notifies the owner(s) of the original repository that someone wishes to submit work that is recorded in a commit.
 The owner(s) of the original repository can review the changes, reject them, ask for more information, or accept them.
 (Specific team members might be listed as _contributors_ to the original repository.
 In that case, they can push their changes directly to the original repository, bypassing the pull request procedure.)